interlegis/Arduino-Zabbix-Agent/README.md

 * e - air humidity on DHT11
 * r - air temperature on DS18b20 with serial number ending with 17
 * f - air temperature on DS18b20 with serial number ending with B6
+* v - air temperature on DS18b20 with serial number ending with D3
-* y - motion detector (to be implemented)
+* t - motion detector

 ##On the code:

 *Pins 10, 11, 12 and 13 cannot be used.
 They are used by the ethernet shield*.

+Pin 3 is the led.

-Pin 4 is DHT11.
+Pin 4 is the DHT11.

-Pin 5 is DS18b20 (using OneWire)
+Pin 5 is one or more DS18b20 (using OneWire).

-Pin 6 is PIR
+Pin 6 is the PIR.

-Pin A0 is soil humidity
+Pin A0 is the soil humidity sensor.

 ###Observation:
 All temperature are in Celsius.